Complaints Policy

 There will be occasions where customers have exhausted our complaints process and remain dissatisfied with the outcome.
 In these circumstances there are a range of options available for further escalation.

-- For complaints relating to our care and support services, customers can refer their complaint to the Care Quality Commission.
+For complaints relating to our care and support services, customers can refer their complaint to the Care Quality Commission.

 Sometimes customers using our complaints service use behaviour, actions or general conduct that makes it very difficult for us to deal with their complaint effectively.
-In these instances, colleagues should refer to the Customer Conduct procedure.
+In these instances, colleagues should refer to the Customer Conduct Policy.

 In such circumstances we reserve the right to use different communication methods for individual customers, refuse to consider the complaint or to terminate the investigation.